David Heymann (architect): Honors

 Heymann's architecture has been published in journals including Architecture, Architectural Record, Architectural Digest, Metropolis, Progressive Architecture, and Texas Architect.
 His design awards include a PA Award citation from Progressive Architecture magazine in 1994 for the design of Ontario Bible Church (now Oakwood Bible Church), one of two churches Heymann designed in collaboration with Laura Miller and Michael Underhill in Ames, Iowa.
 In 2000, Heymann was selected by the Architectural League of New York for inclusion in its Emerging Voices series.
 Heymann received the 13th Annual Heinz Award in the Human Condition in 2007.
 In 2014, he was elevated to the College of Fellows of the American Institute of Architects (AIA), the professional organization for architects in America.

-Heymann has been a Visiting Artist / Scholar / Fellow at the American Academy in Rome, the Dora Maar House through the Museum of Fine Arts Houston, the Rockefeler Foundation at Bellagio, and the Bogliasco Foundation Liguria Study Center.
+Heymann has been a Visiting Artist / Scholar / Fellow at the American Academy in Rome, the Dora Maar House through the Museum of Fine Arts Houston, the Rockefeller Foundation at Bellagio, and the Bogliasco Foundation Liguria Study Center.
 He has been a resident artist in photography at the MacDowell Colony, the Ucross Foundation, and with the Arctic Circle Program.
 His Places Journal essay "Landscape is Our Sex" was awarded the 2012 Bradford Williams Medal from the American Society of Landscape Architects.

 In 2003, Heymann was awarded the 17th annual Friar Centennial Teaching Fellowship (FCTF).
 Its honorarium is the largest for undergraduate teaching excellence at The University of Texas.
 Other teaching awards he has received include The Texas Exes Award for Teaching Excellence, the University of Texas Regents Outstanding Teaching Award, the 2002 Award for Outstanding Educational Contributions from the Texas Society of Architects, and inclusion in Design Intelligence's 25 Most Admired Educators in 2017.
 Heymann is a University of Texas Academy of Distinguished Teaching Professor, and an Association of Collegiate Schools of Architecture Distinguished Professor.

 Personal life

-Heymann received his Bachelor of Architecture degree from The Cooper Union in 1984.
+Born in 1959, Heymann received his Bachelor of Architecture degree from The Cooper Union in 1984.
 He worked for the architects Tod Williams and Associates (now Tod Williams Billie Tsien Architects), and I.M.
 Pei and Partners, before receiving his Master of Architecture Degree from the Graduate School of Design at Harvard University in 1988.
 Heymann lives in Austin, Texas with his wife, Sandra Fiedorek.